-A SIMP release version (e.g., "6.3.0-0") can be separated into three major numbers, in the format X.Y.Z:
+A SIMP release version (e.g., "6.5.0-1") can be separated into three major numbers, in the format X.Y.Z:

-- X is the MAJOR release number, and indicates API-breaking changes - Y is the MINOR release number, and indicates the addition of features. - Z is the PATCH release number, and indicates backwards-compatible changes, such as bug fixes and improvements.
+- X is the MAJOR release number, and indicates severe API-breaking changes. - Updates to packages in the simp-extras RPM do not constitute a severe API-breaking change.

+- Y is the MINOR release number, and indicates the addition of features or minor API-breaking changes either due to functionality bugs or after at least one MINOR release announcing the deprecation. - All API-breaking changes are kept to an absolute minimum and well documented in the release CHANGELOG. - Z is the PATCH release number, and indicates full backwards-compatibility changes, such as bug fixes and improvements.